bitsforeveryone/cptc-tools/README.md

 A script to install all the packages needed for the tools to run.
 This script is intended to be run on a fresh install of Kali Linux.

+Installs:
+- prowler

 # Super Nmap (super_nmap.py)

- A wrapper for nmap that automatically converts the output to html and caches hosts in the config file for more scans.
+ A wrapper for nmap that automatically converts the output to pdf/xml and caches hosts in the config file for more scans.

 ```
 usage: Usage: super_nmap.py [options]